 - Permanently reside in RCT (if you reside in another LA in Wales, please go to their website for further information on how to apply);

-- Be employed or self-employed and permanently reside in Wales.
+- Be employed or self-employed.
 Both parents/co-habiting couples must be working in a two parent family, or the sole parent in a lone parent family;

 Where parents have separated but do not share equal custody of the child, the parent with primary custody will be eligible to take up the offer (if they meet the eligibility criteria).
 Where parents share equal custody one parent will need to be nominated as the lead parent for the offer.